Flu vaccine for usual groups eg for everyone over 65, and chronic disease/carers need this annually.

 See the leaflet above if you are under 65 to see if you qualify for a free flu vaccination.

-If you missed our walk-in Flu Clinic Day for our patients on Thursday 28th September 2017 8:30am - 6:00pm please come in between 10:30 - 12:00 from Monday 2nd October to see the Duty Nurse.
+If you miss our walk-in Flu Clinic Day for our patients on date to be announced for 2018 8:30am - 6:00pm please come in between 10:30 - 12:00 from Monday date to be announced for 2018 to see the Duty Nurse.
 Book in at reception.

 Fluenz, is a nasal spray flu vaccine for all children aged 2 or 3 yrs old, we will send out an invitation letter for this.